cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/HOWTO.md

 **Step 12.** Click "Create" to create the security group.

-## Create an Entra ID Cloud Identity Account
+## Create an Entra ID Cloud Identity Account Using Azure Portal
 **Step 1.** Login to the Azure Portal.

 **Step 2.** Search for "Entra ID."